 I graduated from Rockhurst High School in 1974 and then graduated from the University of Missouri at Kansas City with a B/A-English in 1977.
 I graduated from the University of Missouri-Kansas City School of Law in 1980.
+Since then I have been involved in probate cases for 42 years.
 I have attended numerous post graduate continuing legal education courses and I am conversant with the latest issues regarding Probate and Trust Litigation.

 I have litigated cases before the Probate Judges in Jackson, Clay, Cass, Platte, St. Clair and Benton Counties in Missouri and in Johnson and Wyandotte County, Kansas (with local counsel).
 I have also argued cases before the Western District Court of Appeals of Missouri.